-INTERGROWTH-21st looks at ascertaining how foetuses and babies from different parts of the world grow if they experience similar maternal health, environmental and socio-economic conditions.
+The INTERGROWTH-21st study on foetal and infant growth looks at ascertaining how foetuses and babies from different parts of the world grow if they experience similar maternal health, environmental and socio-economic conditions.
 One of the study areas for this project is Kenya.
-A further collaboration is INTERBIO-21st which examines why foetuses grow less well when mothers are exposed to malnutrition and infection, especially in resource-poor settings.
+A further collaboration is the INTERBIO-21st study on nutrition and foetal growth, which examines why foetuses grow less well when mothers are exposed to malnutrition and infection, especially in resource-poor settings.
 Much of this work is taking place through Oxford’s unit in Kenya which is part of its Tropical Medicine Network.

-Founded in 1986, WildCRU was the first university-based conservation research unit in Europe.
+Oxford's WildCRU wildlife conservation research unit was the first university-based conservation research unit in Europe, founded in 1986.
 Today WildCRU is recognised as a world leader in conservation.
 WildCRU was founded and developed by David Macdonald, Oxford's first Professor of Wildlife Conservation, who continues to guide its development.
 Since 1986, WildCRU, now with over 50 researchers, has grown to be one of the largest and most productive conservation research institutes in the world.
 Its members have been drawn from more than 30 countries and its projects have a similarly international reach, ranging from the Scottish Highlands to Mongolia, West Africa and Borneo.
 Most recently, its longstanding specialisation in wild carnivores has led to a partnership with Panthera, with whom WildCRU is developing its aspiration to become the world's foremost university centre for field conservation research, made possible through the generous support of the Recanati-Kaplan Foundation.

 The Oxford Central Africa Forum (OCAF) seeks to push forward research on the multitude of challenges faced by the populations of Central Africa.
 OCAF brings together academic researchers, graduate students, development practitioners and policy-makers from the African Studies Centre and across the University to discuss current events as well as historical developments.
 OCAF supports the diffusion of research and provides a platform for exchanges of ideas between stakeholders who otherwise find it difficult to have a dialogue with each other.